A feature-packed microwave is as good as an extra pair of hands in the kitchen. These are our best buys.

 - Pyrolytic cleaning functions (which incinerates mess completely at high temperatures) and low-hassle catalytic liners (which burn off any grease and food that’s on them) are usually only found on combination microwaves.

-The post Best microwaves – our reviews of countertop and built-in models for tasty meals in minutes appeared first on Ideal Home.
+The post Best microwaves for cooking tasty meals in minutes appeared first on Ideal Home.